 Production is for live actions to be shared with your whole organization, while Development is designed for engineers to rapidly develop actions in a local environment.
 Each user account with a developer or admin role is assigned its own Development environment and an API key for connecting to this environment, which is referred to as your Personal Development Key.

 The environment that your Interval actions run within is determined by the API key that you provide when you create an instance of the Interval class.
 Your keys can be found on the API keys page in the dashboard.

-Support for running multiple environments in a single organization (like staging, test, etc.) is currently in private beta.
+Support for running multiple environments in a single organization (like staging, test, etc.) is available for Teams and Enterprise organizations.

 Choosing an environment